SabinSnider/SabinSnider/README.md

 ## Sabin here :)
 ### A passoniate learner and a tech enthusiast.

-- 🔭 I’m currently working on mobile app with this id ==> https://github.com/SabinSursa
+- 🔭 I’m currently working on mobile app.
 - 🌱 Currently Passionate about React Native and Flutter.
 - 👯 Looking to collaborate with exciting team!!
 - ⚡ Fun fact: Beside programming, I love Football ⚽, Anime & Video Games. 😍😍